notsag-dev/pwk/README.md

 - URL encoding: percentage encoding, useful for including non-ascii characters in URLs
 - HTML encoding: encode/escape characters that generally have special meaning in HTML

+We may need different sets of characters depending on where our input is being included.
+For example, if our input is being added between div tags, we will need to include our own script tags265 and will need to be able to inject “<” and “>” as part of the payload.
+If our input is being added within an existing JavaScript tag, we might only need quotes and semicolons to add our own code.

+Basic XSS: `<script>alert('hola')</script>`
+Content injection that provokes redirects: `<iframe src=http://10.11.0.4/report height=”0” width=”0”></iframe>`

+#### Stealing cookies
+Cookies flags related to security: Secure (only send over encrypted connections) and HttpOnly (don't make it available to JS).